Feiyang472/vanya_functools/README.md

 # Usage
 - `lazylock`: cached property descriptor which behaves differently to the builtin `functools.cached_property` in multithreaded environment.
-- `evenshorterhand`: the world is there for the taking
+- `evenshorterhand`: the world is there for the taking.
-- `apoptosis`: work in progress
+- `apoptosis`: force downstream user of your function to write faster code.

 Consult module level docs for detailed descriptions.